perilka/APIcourses/README.md

 ---

-*Developed by 🐳 perilka 🐳 to practice containerized APIs.
+*Developed by 🐳 perilka 🐳 to demonstrate production-ready Django REST deployment with Docker & Nginx.
 Explore my resume and another repositories for similar production work!!!*